7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 It’s called Night Flight by Premier Paint and we got it in Semi-Gloss.

-However I would suggest sticking with a Behr Paint like this one specifically for painting cabinets or stick to the same brand as the primer.
+However I would suggest sticking with a Behr Paint like this one specifically for painting cabinets or sticking to the same brand as the primer.

 Below is a photo of the exact color I used if you want to get it matched.